Recognizing the Triumph of Science in Space and Agriculture

 Many people around the world watched the event on their televisions, but not me.
 Those days, there were no televisions in India.
 We were listening to the status of the Apollo 11 space mission through radio news.

-The launch of Chandrayaan-3 last month, by contrast, was televised throughout our country on all the channels as well as streamed on the internet.
+The launch of Chandrayaan-3 le mois dernier, par contre, was televised throughout our country on all the channels as well as streamed on the internet.
 Millions of people are in awe of the technology behind the spacecraft and full of patriotic pride about India’s accomplishment.

 Putting a vehicle on the moon is hard.
 An Indian lander crashed four years ago.
 Just last weekend, a Russian effort failed.